Landwind X7

 The Landwind X7 is a compact crossover SUV produced by Chinese car manufacturer Landwind from August 2015 to March 2019.
-The car received global media attention, because the car was regarded as a copy of the Range Rover Evoque.
+The car received global media attention, because the car was regarded as a cheap copy of the Range Rover Evoque.
 As a result, Jaguar Land Rover had tried to prevent the Landwind X7 from entering the market.
-On March 22, 2019, after four years of sales, a Chinese court ruled that Landwind had copied five unique design elements and ordered a cease of production and sales immediately, in addition to paying Jaguar Land Rover compensation.
+On 22 March 2019, after four years of sales, a Chinese court ruled that Landwind had copied five unique design elements and ordered a cease of production and sales immediately, in addition to paying Jaguar Land Rover compensation.

 Before the 2017 facelift, the car was sold with a 2.0 L Mitsubishi-sourced engine, that produces a maximum of 190 PS at 5,500 rpm.
 The maximum torque is 250 Nm.
 After the 2017 update, the engine was replaced by a 1.5 L Ford GTDI engine with 250 N·m that produces 162 PS between 5,400 and 5,700 rpm.
 The 1.5 L version has a top speed of 109 mph, while the 2.0 L was listed as having a top speed of over 177 km/h.

 Background

 News of the Landwind X7 first emerged in April 2014, when Chinese car website Autohome showed pictures of the car under the name "Landwind E32".
 It claimed the pictures came from a patent filing by Landwind.
 The news report also contained specifications of the car.
 In May, the X7 was first spotted out in the open.
 The Landwind X7 was officially revealed in November 2014 at the Guangzhou Auto Show.
 Before it entered the market, the car was also shown at the 2015 edition of Auto Shanghai.
-Sales of the Landwind X7 in China started on August 6, 2015.
+Sales of the Landwind X7 in China started in August 2015.
 It was offered in three trim levels.